makersacademy/chitter-challenge/README.md

 ### User Stories

-As a maker
+As a maker<br>
-So that I can see what others are saying
+So that I can see what others are saying<br>
-I want to see all peeps in reverse chronological order
+I want to see all peeps in reverse chronological order<br>

+As a user<br>
+So I can store bookmark data for later retrieval<br>
+I want to add a bookmark to Bookmark Manager<br>

 ### Bonus